Menu

 • Electric bikes provide a convenient mode of transportation for busy adults who are towing a buggy full of children or picking up a few grocery items.

 • Electric bikes are a green alternative to driving a vehicle.
-Studies carried out in several towns and cities show that the average car speed in rush hour traffic can dip as low as 18 to 20 mph.
-Electric bike speed can be as high as 15 mph.
+Studies carried out in several towns and cities show that the average car speed in rush hour traffic can dip as low as 18 to 20 miles per hour.
+Electric bike speed can be as high as 15 miles per hour.
 With an electric bike, you can reduce pollution, improve fitness, and still arrive at the same time as your car-bound colleagues.

 And let’s not forget the economic advantages of owning an e-bike.
 The annual cost of running a new family car is, on average, about $9,000 per year.
 Running an electric bike costs around $400 per year.
 And while filling a gas tank costs around $30, recharging an electric bike battery costs only about 50 cents.
 A tank of gas may get you further, but not 60 times further!